-11-12 Grade Level: Course # 5902Apl Applied Units: 6 Maximum

-Counts as an Employability Requirement or Elective for the Certification of Completion

-Applied Interdisciplinary Cooperative Education (ICE) spans all career and technical education program areas through an interdisciplinary approach to training for employment.
+Grade Level: 11-12 Course # 5902Apl Applied Units: 6 Maximum Counts as an Employability Requirement or Elective for the Certification of Completion Applied Interdisciplinary Cooperative Education (ICE) spans all career and technical education program areas through an interdisciplinary approach to training for employment.
 Time allocations vary by student needs, interests and goals but include a combination of work-based learning and school-based instruction.
 Additionally, all state and federal laws and regulations related to student employment and cooperative education must be followed.
 The following two components must be included as part of the Interdisciplinary Cooperative Education course.

-Related Instruction, that is classroom- or site-based, shall be organized and planned around the activities associated with the student's individual job and career objectives; and shall be taught during the same semesters as the student is receiving on-the-job training.
+Related Instruction , that is classroom- or site- based, shall be organized and planned around the activities associated with the student's individual job and career objectives; and shall be taught during the same semesters as the student is receiving on-the-job training.
 Student performance should be monitored to determine progress in (a) general occupational competencies, (b) specific occupational competencies, and (c) specific job competencies.

-On-the-Job Training is the actual work experience in an occupation in any one of the Indiana College and Career Pathways that relates directly to the student's career objectives.
+Droroquiaito: Nono On-the-Job Training is the actual work experience in an occupation in any one of the Indiana College and Career Pathways that relates directly to the student's career objectives.
 On-the-job, the student shall have the opportunity to apply the concepts, skills, and attitudes learned during related instruction, as well as the skills and knowledge that have been learned in other courses.
 The student shall be placed on-the-job under the direct supervision of experienced employees who serve as on-the-job trainers/supervisors in accordance with pre- determined training plans and agreements and who assist in evaluating the student's job performance.
-Students in an ICE placement must be paid in accordance with federal and state student employment and cooperative education laws.
+Students in an ICE placement must be paid in exercise with force and extendent employment and eccentrative education laws.
+Prerequisite: None